Exergetic Port-Hamiltonian Systems Modeling Language: Interfaces

 \subsection{Bundles of port variables}

 A state port has one port variable called state.
-A power port has two further port variables called flow and effort.
-Given an interface, the port variables of all its ports combined together take values in a vector bundle, called the \emph{bundle of port variables} associated to the interface.
+A power port has two additional port variables called flow and effort.
+Given an interface, the port variables of all its ports combined take values in a vector bundle, called the \emph{bundle of port variables} associated to the interface.

 \begin{definition} Let $I = (N, \, \tau)$ be an interface and let $p \in I$ be a port, i.e.~$p \in N$. \\ The \textbf{state space associated to port} $p$ is